Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

 # Before the cloud…
 If you needed a server, you had to:

-1. Buy physical servers
+1. Buy physical servers (physical computers) and other hardware
+2. Set up a server room or data center to keep the servers
-2. Install operating systems and software
+3. Install and configure the operating system and software
-3. Set up networking
+4. Set up networking and storage
-4. Maintain hardware
+5. Maintain and monitor the hardware
-5. Replace servers when they became old
+6. Replace hardware when it became outdated or failed
-6. Hire a full IT team
+7. Hire a full IT team to manage the infrastructure

 And this was not just for servers, but also for:
 1. Databases